 One of the books we read this week with our School theme was Chicka Chicka Boom Boom, so we had a sensory bin with a coconut tree.
 I got the idea for the tree from Pre-K Pages.
 I found the contact paper and the plastic greenery at the local dollar store.
 I will probably have to do some work on the greenery before I use it again since my friends had quite a bit of fun with it and loosened the hot glue I used to help keep it in place.

 One of our activities on the math and fine motor table were our jumbo linking cubes.
 I had put the letters to spell each child’s name on the cubes.
 Since it is the beginning of the year I made a list of students and color coded the letters.
 Each color cube had about three students’ letters so that it would not be overwhelming for the students to find their own letters to build names.
 My assistant worked on this with each child individually.
-I hope to have the printable I made for this activity, along with another idea for using the jumbo linking cubes ready for my shop soon; I just want to test out the other activity as well with real students before sharing.
+You can find the alphabet letters I used for this in the Alphabet Jumbo Cubes Center.
 The link to the cubes below is an affiliate link.

 At our math and fine motor table we also had our pattern blocks and cubes out to build letter T. The pattern blocks printables come from Confessions of a Homeschooler.
 You can find the cubes and triangles Lowercase Letter Building in my shop.
 The letter t is a good one to start with since it does not have triangles.
 Pattern blocks and cubes and triangles are affiliate linked below.